SamuelDixxon/Running-Analytics/README.md

     - If you need help cloning, check out Github's documentation here: [Cloning a Repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - Visit the link above and download anaconda software suite for your machine
     - Once installed, open the jupyter package by searching for Jupyter in the installed directory
     - Confirm you can run python code through a simple hello world print statemnent.
 Cells can be run in a modular sense with the play button at the top or by the keyboard shortcut (cntrl-entr)
 - Generate the API key for your account throught the website linked above and the following steps:
+    - 1.
+    - 2.
+    - 3.
+    - 4. Good practice is to store your own private keys in a .env file hidden from the git remote project through use of the gitignore file.
+This is for sake of keeping your API key private from others.
+Please keep this mind if you add your own branches to this repository to show your results!

 <!-- ## Running the tests